visforvali/ws297y/alt-grading.md

 - Show that you're paying attention to the instructions, the readings, and feedback by thoughtfully making writerly decisions (choice of readings, interpretive approach, craft and style, etc.) in your assignments
 - Regularly participate in voice and text chat every week
 - Proactively try to figure things out on your own before chatting with me, scheduling coffee chats, and by bringing relevant notes, annotated readings, and writing materials to these meetings so we can work on them together
-- Talk/post about what you've learned when you participate each week: from the readings, from accumulating discussions and activities, from feedback, and/or from your peers' posts (and try to participate even when you aren't sure you're right!)
+- Talk/post about what you've learned when you participate each week: from the readings, from discussions and activities, from feedback, and/or from your peers' posts (and try to participate even when you aren't sure you're right!)
 - Be open to critique and accountable for the work you did (or didn't do)

 You can always check in with me if you’re unsure of how you're doing!

 If you do better on an ungraded draft than you do on a final submission, I'll score that one instead.
-This lowers the stakes of drafting even further, allows you to take risks and "fail up" without penalty, and more closely resembles what out-of-classroom drafting is really like: often "one step forward, two steps back," recursive, nonlinear, never quite finished.
+This lowers the stakes of drafting even further, allows you to take risks and "fail up" without penalty, and more closely resembles what out-of-classroom drafting is really like: often "one step forward, two steps back," recursive, nonlinear, and never quite finished.

 # Participation 🙋